-- 129 Article 12k SRMR specifies the provisions applicable to define transitional periods up to 1 January 2024141.
-In particular, all banking groups have: - a common deadline of 1 January 2024 to meet their full external and internal MREL targets including subordination; and - two intermediate targets, a first binding intermediate target to be met by 1 January 2022 is binding since 1 January 2022, and a second intermediate target of informative nature for 1 January 2023142.
+- 129 Article 12k SRMR specifies the provisions applicable to define transitional periods up to 1 January 2024.
+In particular, all banking groups have: - a common deadline of 1 January 2024 to meet their full external and internal MREL targets including subordination; and - two intermediate targets, a first intermediate target is binding since 1 January 2022, and a second intermediate target of informative nature for 1 January 2023137.